fezimmer89/pointInside/README.md

    4. run the server setup step using `ng run ngPointInside:server`
    5. and finally run the app `npm start`

-If you want to run any of the tests you will need to install the angular cli - `npm install -g @angular/cli`.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.